-When social research texts are translated from Portuguese or Spanish into English, it is crucial to get the terminology, writing style, and linguistic nuances right.
+When social research texts are translated from one language into another, it is crucial to get the terminology, writing style, and linguistic nuances right.
 Authors benefit not only from my long experience as a translator, but also from my broad training in the qualitative social sciences, anchored in cultural anthropology.
-The added value I offer is derived from my doctoral studies at the University of Chicago, extensive fieldwork in Brazil, work with Hispanic communities in the U.S., experience in university teaching and grant writing, and publications of my translations by various presses and organizations (see more in About).
-If your text deals with any of the following issues, I can deliver superior translations tailored to your target audience:
+The added value I offer is derived from my doctoral studies at the University of Chicago, extensive fieldwork in Brazil, work with Hispanic communities in the U.S., experience in university teaching and grant writing, publications of my own research, and my work as a professional editor (see more in About).
+If your text deals with any of the following fields, I can deliver superior translations tailored to your target audience:

 - ethnographic and qualitative research